r-xue/ads2bibdesk/README.rst

     pip install --user ads2bibdesk                                  # from PyPI (likely behind the GitHub version) pip install --user .                                            # from a local copy

-To have the macOS app and `service <https://support.apple.com/guide/mac-help/use-services-in-apps-mchlp1012/10.15/mac/10.15>`_ built at the same time, run one of the following options instead:
+To build the macOS app and `service <https://support.apple.com/guide/mac-help/use-services-in-apps-mchlp1012/10.15/mac/10.15>`_ workflow, you need to further run:

 .. code-block:: bash